tufts-carpentries/python-novice-gapminder/_episodes/03-types-conversion.md

 ~~~
 {: .output}

-## Can mix integers and floats freely in operations.
+## Can mix integers and floats freely in operations

 *   Integers and floating-point numbers can be mixed in arithmetic.
     *   Python automatically converts integers to floats as needed.